bariscodefxy/amasya_wifi_login/README_EN.md

 ## Usage

-1. Create a `settings.txt` file and write your username and password in it:
+1. Create a `ayarlar.txt` file and write your username and password in it:
    ```
    username
    password